gronnmann/Fiken.py/README.md

 Tests are done using pytest.
 There's two directories with tests:
 - `tests` - Tests that run locally and do not require a Fiken account
 - `tests_online` - Tests that interact with the Fiken API.
 These require a Fiken account and a private token.
-These should only be used with a test account, as they will create and delete objects in Fiken.
+These should only be used with a test company, as they will create and delete objects in Fiken.

 To use the `test_online`, you need to set the following environment variables (in `test_online/.env`):
 ```dotenv